hmreyes/hmreyes/README.md

 ### Hello 👋

-My name is Hernan, I'm from Argentina and I'm a SRE.
+I am Hernan, hailing from Argentina, and I specialize as a Site Reliability Engineer (SRE).

 * Currently working for [Fravega Tech](https://www.linkedin.com/company/fr%C3%A1vegatech/) as a Staff SRE.
 * I'm starting to study and test Terraform